This Week:

 a video for the MS sales team based on Bruce

-Simultaneously glossy, competently-made and
+Simultaneously glossy, competently-

 lacking any sort of conviction whatsoever.